ESCRT: Viral budding

 During viral budding, free virions escape from cells by hijacking the host cell's ESCRT machinery.
 Retroviruses, including HIV-1 and human T-lymphotropic virus, as well as enveloped viruses like the Ebola virus, rely on the ESCRT system to exit host cells.
 Viral Gag proteins, which are the primary structural components of retroviral coats, initiate the process by interacting with both TSG101 of the ESCRT-I complex and the accessory protein ALIX.
 ESCRT-III subunits, including the essential components CHMP4 and CHMP2, are recruited to the budding site, where they constrict and sever the neck of the bud in a manner similar to membrane abscission during cell division.

 Afterward, Vps4 recycles the ESCRT-III subunits and returns them to the cytosol, enabling the release of the virus from the cell.
 This viral budding process depends on metazoan proteins, as most research on viral release has been conducted in metazoan organisms.

+Virus-encoded ESCRT

+Most enveloped viruses hijack the host ESCRT machinery for envelopment and budding.
+However, certain groups of large DNA viruses were found to encode their own components of the ESCRT system.
+In particular, ESCRT-III is broadly conserved in mirusviruses, herpes-like viruses infecting protists, and occasionally in viruses of the phylum Nucleocytoviricota.
+A subset of mirusviruses was also found to encode homologs of the Vps4 ATPase as well as Vps55 and Vps68.
+The viral ESCRT-III genes were found to be transcribed and in the case of the only experimentally characterized mirusvirus also translated during infection.
+The conservation of ESCRT genes in mirusviruses suggests autonomous membrane remodeling during envelopment of these viruses.